 Some of these components are easier to control than others.
 For example, to capture timings for the Receiving host items above, make sure you have request queue monitoring set up on the receiving application.

-New Relic also offers distributed tracing.
+As of version 8.0.0 of the Ruby agent, distributed tracing is on by default.
 Distributed tracing is an improvement on cross application tracing and is recommended for large, distributed systems.